erikwastaken/promptline-cpp/README.md

 Build the executable powerline-cpp via the Makefile.
 Requires C++20.

+By default the make install command will try to put the executable into /usr/local/bin.

 ### zsh
 Add the following to your .zshrc and replace [path/to/powerline-cpp/executable] with the corresponding path
 ```zsh